How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Generator

-Drying with high frequency generators.
+Drying with high-frequency generators.

 Types of drying chambers

-There are 2 types of these cameras.
+There are 2 types of such cameras.

 Condensing

-• But here heat pumps do not give high temperatures so the cycle is slowed down.
+• But here heat pumps do not give high temperatures, so the cycle is slowed down.

 Drying at home